mohanrohit/books-api/docs/step1.md

   }
 }
 ```
 For now, these are all dummy, placeholder values.
-Since we're doing this only for development, get rid of all other keys but `development` and change those settings to the actual values for your database environment:
+Since we're doing this only for development, get rid of all other keys but `development` and change those settings to the actual values for the database you've configured:

 ```json
 {